 By the end of the first decade, SBS entered its governance phase.
 Dr. Adams established a constitution, formed an advisory board and hired the first administrators.
 In 1991, the school had a board of directors and an entire Upper School at our current location on Jolliff Road.

 The school continued to grow through the 1990s and 2000s as more Tidewater families sought to educate their children through the Principle Approach® method.
 In 2011, StoneBridge consolidated the Lower School to our present-day campus.
 And in 2015, the school purchased this property from the church they had been renting from for more than 25 years.

-Today, Dr. Adam's “one-year adventure in education” has morphed into an enrollment of close to 400 students with room to grow to a healthy 450 students.
+Today, Dr. Adam's “one-year adventure in education” has morphed into an enrollment of close to 450 students with room still to grow.